ideacrew/ic-web/hugo/content/news/coverme-gov-increases-enrollment-for-state.md

 +++
-title = "CoverME.gov, the Nation’s Newest State-based Marketplace, Drives Increased Enrollment for the State of Maine" subtitle = "With the help of IdeaCrew, Inc., the State of Maine concluded its first Open Enrollment period, after launching in record time." author = "Simon Henry" publishdate = 2022-04-28T00:00:00Z canonicalUrl = "https://www.healthcarebusinesstoday.com/coverme-gov-the-nations-newest-state-based-marketplace-drives-increased-enrollment-for-the-state-of-maine/"
+title = "CoverME.gov, the Nation’s Newest State-based Marketplace, Drives Increased Enrollment for the State of Maine" author = "Simon Henry" publishdate = 2022-04-28T00:00:00Z canonicalUrl = "https://www.healthcarebusinesstoday.com/coverme-gov-the-nations-newest-state-based-marketplace-drives-increased-enrollment-for-the-state-of-maine/"